Skip to content

 Lab sessions, scheduled on Wednesdays, constitute an integral component of the learning experience in this course.
 These structured sessions incorporate both instructional and hands-on elements, featuring:

-• focused technical lectures delivered by teaching assistants and course instructors on specialized programming topics;
+• focused technical lectures and/or interactive live coding delivered by teaching assistants and course instructors on C++ programming topics;

 • supervised problem-solving sessions where students engage with programming exercises.